League of Legends Circuit Oceania: History

 The LCO replaced the Oceanic Pro League (OPL), hosted by Riot Games Oceania from 2015 to 2020.
+Eight teams were announced for the inaugural season: Chiefs Esports Club, Dire Wolves, Gravitas, Legacy Esports, Mammoth, ORDER, Pentanet.GG and Avant Gaming.
 The annual season consisted of two splits, each of which conclude in a double-elimination tournament between the top five teams.

 Before 2023, the winner of split 1 qualified for the Mid-Season Invitational (MSI), while the winner of split 2 qualified for the League of Legends World Championship.
 However, in 2023 and 2024, the top two teams from each LCO split were seeded into the Pacific Championship Series (PCS) playoffs and competed with other PCS (and later LJL) teams for a chance to represent the larger region at international events.
 LCO teams no longer qualified directly to MSI and Worlds.

 On 20 September 2024, the LCO officially folded, with Riot Games exploring "new solutions" to replace it.
-It is currently unknown what league will replace the LCO for teams in Oceania and what role it will play in promoting teams to the new Asia-Pacific tier 1 league, the League of Legends Championship Pacific (LCP).
+It would be replaced in 2025 by the Oceanic Promotion Qualifier (OPQ), which would send its winner to the Promotion Playoffs for the new Asia-Pacific tier 1 league, the League of Legends Championship Pacific (LCP).
+"Saving OCE" would win the 2025 OPQ, before being eliminated in the 2025 Promotion Playoffs in the first round of the Free-For-All Bracket.

-On 2 November 2024, Chiefs Esports Club with champion of LCO 2023 Split 2 Playoffs, is selected as a guest team for the LCP 2025 season.

-On 13 January 2025, Ground Zero Gaming with Champion of LCO 2024 Split 2 Playoffs, is selected as a participation for the PCS 2025 season.

-On 16 August 2025, the LCP Oceanic Promotion Qualifier (OPQ) 2025 season League begin, the OPQ 2025 will be played in a double elimination bracket.
-OPQ is the first Riot-sanctioned Oceanic tournament following the discontinuation of the LCO.
-Teams will compete for a spot in the LCP 2026 Promotion.
+Since the LCO's dissolution, two of its former members have gone on to be part of the LCP.
+Chiefs Esports Club would be in the league's inaugural season as a guest team, but would be relegated after finishing as the worst team in the LCP and losing in the Free-For-All qualifying match to Deep Cross Gaming of the now tier 2 PCS.
+Ground Zero Gaming would move to the PCS in 2025 but similarly had bad results against Taiwanese opposition.
+However, as a result of PSG Talon being removed from the LCP following financial issues, GZ would be announced as their replacement for 2026 in December 2025, also as a guest team.